 Check whether all enumerable sealed target properties are listed in the trap result

-NOTE This specification defines no ECMAScript language operators or built-in functions that permit a program to modify an object’s [[Prototype]] internal properties or to change the value of [[Extensible]] from false to true.
-Implementation specific extensions that modify [[Prototype]] or [[Extensible]] must not violate the invariants defined in the preceding paragraph.

 Unless otherwise specified, the standard ECMAScript objects are ordinary objects and behave as described in 9.1.
 Some standard objects are exotic objects and have behaviour defined in 9.2.

-Exotic objects may implement internal methods in any manner unless specified otherwise; for example, one possibility is that [[Get]] and [[Set]] for a particular exotic object indeed fetch and store property values but [[HasOwnProperty]] always generates false.
+Exotic objects may implement internal methods in any manner unless specified otherwise; for example, one possibility is that [[Get]] and [[Set]] for a particular exotic object indeed fetch and store property values but [[GetOwnProperty]] always generates undefined.
 However, if any specified manipulation of an exotic object's internal properties is not supported by an implementation, that manipulation must throw a TypeError exception when attempted.

 The [[GetOwnProperty]] internal method of all objects must conform to the following invariants for each property of the object: